Yu Gwan-Sun - Limited Edition of 25

 Giclée print 11’ x 14’ // 27,9 x 35,6 cm

 Printed on quality heavyweight 300 gsm archival paper, slightly textured with a chalky smooth cotton feel.

 Includes an A5 card* detailing Kathrine’s inspirational story.

-Frame in solid wood, with a 20mm wide flat profile, a total depth of 29mm, finished in matt white or black paint.
+Frame in solid wood, with a 20mm wide flat profile, finished in matt white or black paint.

-Includes a 30mm acid-free white single mount with a white core, that doesn’t yellow with age; a 3mm gallery-grade glazing and a conservation backing board to ensure your artwork remains protected for years to come.
+Includes a 30mm acid-free white single mount with a white core, that doesn’t yellow with age; premium quality acrylic glazing and hanging fixtures.

 If you have any bespoke framing or mounting requests, we are always happy to help.
 Our framing partners offer a wide range of materials and finishes, Please get in touch with your requirements and we’ll promptly get back to you with a choice of options, including prices and delivery times.

 In the early 1900s Korea became the target of the imperialistic expansion ambitions of Russia and Japan, who wanted control over North East Asia.
 Mounting tensions culminated in a war, which saw Japan victorious over Russia, and Korea the trophy for the winner, first becoming a Japanese Protectorate in 1905, and then annexed to Japan in 1910, effectively losing its sovereignty.